Bread Financial (BFH)

 Topline growth carries importance, but the overall profitability behind this expansion determines true value creation.
 For Credit Card companies, the efficiency ratio captures this relationship by measuring non-interest expenses, including salaries, facilities, technology, and marketing, against total revenue.

-In Q3, Bread Financial’s efficiency ratio was 49%, beating analysts’ expectations by 77.2 basis points (100 basis points = 1 percentage point).
-This result was 9.4 percentage points better than the same quarter last year.
+Bread Financial’s efficiency ratio came in at 57% this quarter, falling short of analysts’ expectations by 355 basis points (100 basis points = 1 percentage point).

 8. Earnings Per Share